reexjungle/xcal/README.md

 ```

-### Setting Up Project
+### Setting up the xCal Project

+xCal is written entirely in C# and therefore it is recommended to use a specialized IDE such as [Microsoft Visual Studio][5] whose editor, debugger and compiler features facilitate the maintenance, compiling and testing of the source files.
+As a matter of fact, Microsoft now  offers [Visual Studio Community 2013][6] at no cost to an unlimited number of users developing open source projects.
+However, please feel free to use other third-party tools´for the same purposes.

 ### Compiling the Source Code

-Nevertheless, a specialized IDE such as [Microsoft Visual Studio][5] with an advanced editor, debugger and compiler is recommended for this project.
-As a matter of fact, the Visual Studio Community 2013 version is now free for an unlimited number of users for all open source purposes and can be grabbed [here][6].
+Nevertheless,

 ### Done with project setup - any further configuration?